tyhopp/prpl/docs/content/roadmap.md

 # Roadmap

-PRPL is a free, unfunded, MIT-licensed open source project.
+PRPL is a free, unfunded, [MIT-licensed](https://github.com/tyhopp/prpl/blob/master/LICENSE.md) open source project.
 There is no timeline for these roadmap items, but I thought it still useful to describe my thinking around what areas have top priority for the future.

 If you would like to get involved, feel free to open an issue or PR [in the GitHub repo](https://github.com/tyhopp/prpl) and I will do my best to respond in a timely manner.

-Many of these areas seem to have clear routes to solutions in retrospect, but as I'm sure you're aware things aren't as clear as you write and rewrite parts of a project the course of it's development.
+Many of these items seem to have clear solutions in retrospect, but if you're reading this I'm sure you're aware things are not as clear while you write and rewrite parts of a project during the course of its development.

 ## Improve cache architecture